CP violating moments: Measurements

 where $\mathbf{m}_N$ is the nuclear magnetic moment.
 The Larmor frequency is proportional to the potential energy which depends on whether the two external fields are parallel or antiparallel to each other.
 Flipping the direction of $\mathbf E$ and subtracting the two corresponding Larmor frequencies leads to a result that is proportional to $d_\text{e}^N$.
 As this technique relies on large electric fields, it is always applied to neutral systems like the neutron or atoms making it difficult to apply to an electrically charged system like a proton or an ionized atom.

-The best upper limit on an atomic EDM was measured on $^{199}\text{Hg}$, $|d_\text{e}^\text{Hg}|<7.4\times10^{-30}e\cdot$cm (95% C.L.) using electric voltages of $\pm6~\text{kV}$ and $\pm10~\text{kV}$.